epam/edp-install/docs/operator-guide/namespace-management.md

 ## Disable Automatic Namespace Creation

 Occasionally, there are cases when automatic creation of namespaces is not allowed.
 For example, due to security reasons of the project, EDP user may need to disable this setting.
 This option is manipulated by the `manageNamespace` parameter which is located in the [values.yaml](https://github.com/epam/edp-cd-pipeline-operator/blob/release/2.14/deploy-templates/values.yaml#L30) file.
 The `manageNamespace` parameter is set to `true` by default, but it can be changed to false.
-As an aftermath, after setting the `manageNamespace` parameter users are supposed to face the problem that they can not deploy their application in Headlamp UI because of permission restrictions:
+As an aftermath, after setting the `manageNamespace` parameter users are supposed to face the problem that they can not deploy their application in EDP Portal UI because of permission restrictions:

   !![Namespace creation error](../assets/operator-guide/failed_cd_pipeline_creation.png)